zewang/StudyNote/Spark.md

 6. Within executot memory, around 25% is reserved for Spark internal meta data and user data structures, M = spark.executor.memory * spark.memory.fraction is used for caching and execution
   * All cached data must fit in R = spark.executor.memory * spark.memory.fraction * spark.memory.storageFraction
 7. number of tasks can be ran at the same time = # of cores * # of executors

+## Serilization Options
+1. RDDs: Java serialization or Kryo serialization
+2. DataFrames/Datasets: Tungsten-based serialization

+## Aditional Debugging Techniques
+1. Interactive mode: take(1) or count
+2. Understand driver or executor log to look at
+3. Try using explicit functions instead of anonymous inner functions
+4. Driver out-of-memory exception: be weary of collect statements, countByKey or some models in Spark ML or MLlib
+5. Config and access logging for more information
+6. Run Spark in local mode and attach debuggers

+## Testing and Validation
+1. General Spark Unit Testing
+  * Factor code for testability: avoid using Scala's anonymous function
+  * Regular Spark Job: create RDD and parallelize and apply transformation
+  * Streaming
+2. Getting Test Data: mllib RandomRDDs
+3. Verifying Performance: SparkListener, spark-perf package

+## Other Components
+1. Spark MLlib and Spark ML
+2. Spark Streaming: DStreams for RDD and Structured Streaming based on Spark SQL/DataFrames, long-running job needs to handle driver failure or checkpointing (HA)
+3. GraphX: GraphFrames